 Many things can cause Amazon to flag a listing.
 Some reasons include:

 - Too many unverified reviews (compared to the number of verified reviews).

 - A sudden uptick in sales or review velocity.

 Getting an answer for what exactly “unusual reviewing behavior” is, is difficult.
 We’ve known sellers who contacted the Seller Support team about cases like this.
 The problem is, Seller Support often don’t know themselves.

 There are two different departments of Amazon at work here.
 The Performance Team deals with suspensions and other disciplinary issues, while Seller Support is for day-to-day issues.
 As the two are not connected, contacting Seller Support isn’t guaranteed to bring you any answers.

 So we’re left to take what information we know, and build conclusions around that.

 If you find your reviews disappearing, it may not be anything to do with your seller account or your listing.
-Most often it is to do with buyer accounts, having all their reviews wiped when found to have engaged in illegal review activity.
+Most often it is to do with buyer accounts.
+Many have had their past reviews wiped when found to have engaged in illegal review activity.

-Ever since 2016, Amazon has been taking merciless action on buyer (and seller) accounts involved in activities such as incentivized reviews and buying reviews.
-Part of this includes banning the account or suppressing all the reviews made by the account.
+Part of this includes banning the account and/or removing all the reviews made by the account.
 Whether the review broke the rules or not.